Helmholtz resonance: History

 When air is forced into a cavity, the pressure inside increases.
 When the external force pushing the air into the cavity is removed, the higher-pressure air inside will flow out.
 Due to the inertia of the moving air the cavity will be left at a pressure slightly lower than the outside, causing air to be drawn back in.
 This process repeats, with the magnitude of the pressure oscillations increasing and decreasing asymptotically after the sound starts and stops.

 The port (the neck of the chamber) is placed in the ear, allowing the experimenter to hear the sound and to determine its loudness.
 The resonant mass of air in the chamber is set in motion through the second hole, which is larger and doesn't have a neck.

 A gastropod seashell can form a Helmholtz resonator with low Q factor, amplifying many frequencies, resulting in the "sounds of the sea".

 The term Helmholtz resonator is now more generally applied to include bottles from which sound is generated by blowing air across the mouth of the bottle.
 In this case the length and diameter of the bottle neck also contribute to the resonance frequency and its Q factor.

 By one definition a Helmholtz resonator augments the amplitude of the vibratory motion of the enclosed air in a chamber by taking energy from sound waves passing in the surrounding air.
 In the other definition the sound waves are generated by a uniform stream of air flowing across the open top of an enclosed volume of air.

 Resonant frequency

-By making a few assumptions and considering the mass of fluid in the neck and pressure changes in the body, the resonant frequency of a Helmholtz resonantor can be derived to be:
+By making a few assumptions and considering the mass of fluid in the neck and pressure changes in the body, the resonant frequency of a Helmholtz resonator can be derived to be: